Taxinha/RepData_PeerAssessment2/PA2.md

 ```

 ### Loading Raw Data
-Starying by calling the `downloadAndExtractZipFile` function to download the [NOAA data source][1] in case we don't have the file locally.
+Starting by calling the `downloadAndExtractZipFile` function to download the [NOAA data source][1] in case we don't have the file locally.
-Then we call the `readCSVFile` function to read the file and load into `data` dataset variable
+Then we call the `readCSVFile` function to read the file and load into `data` data set variable

 ```r
 downloadAndExtractZipFile(localZipFile)